jodyheavener/storybook-docusaurus/website/docs/intro.md

 # Hello!

-This is a test site for the `storybook-addon-docusaurus` package.
+This is a test site for the `storybook-framework-docusaurus` package.